For a Sustainable World

 Left better than it was found.

-The principles of sustainable tourism and HI Canada's not-for-profit status encourage us as an association to enhance the socio-cultural fabric of the community, minimize negative impacts on the natural environment, and harness our entrepreneurial spirit for the economic benefit of our Hostelling International network and the communities around us.
+The principles of sustainable tourism and HI Canada's not-for-profit status encourage us as an association to enhance the socio-cultural fabric of the community, minimize negative impacts on the natural environment, and harness our entrepreneurial spirit for the economic benefit of our communities around us.

-In embracing these principles, HI Canada commits to the:
+In embracing these principles, HI Canada commits to:

-- Acceptance of sustainability as our responsibility, thereby strengthening HI Canada today and for future generations;
+- Accepting sustainability as our responsibility, thereby strengthening HI Canada today and for future generations;

-- Measurement of our actions towards sustainability and sharing those results through our channels of communication;
+- Measuring our actions towards sustainability and sharing those results through our channels of communication;

-- Inclusion of socio-cultural, ecological and economic impacts when taking actions in the governance of HI Canada and the operations of its hostels.
+- Including socio-cultural, ecological and economic impacts when taking actions in the governance of HI Canada and the operations of its hostels.

 We see the difference we make to the communities in which we operate by developing clear and measurable objectives in the following areas: